-Later in the book of Philippians, when Paul is instructing the Christians in Philippi on how to live, he tells them, “your attitude should be the same as that of Christ Jesus,” and goes on to depict King Jesus as the humble servant.
+Later, in the book of Philippians, when Paul is instructing the Christians in Philippi on how to live, he tells them, “your attitude should be the same as that of Christ Jesus,” and goes on to depict King Jesus as the humble servant.
 This would have been mind-blowing to the readers of the day.
 In a culture where status was used as an advantage, where position and possessions were essential to self-worth, where leaders were domineering, Jesus is presented as a king who led from a place of humility and compassion.
 And at a time where it was unusual for people of status to even eat with a servant, much less act like a servant, how outrageous it would have sounded for the Philippians to read Paul’s words about Christ, “taking the very nature of a servant.”

-Jesus wasn’t worried about fitting into his culture or about arriving as the valiant warrior king the Jews assumed would be their savior.
-He instead wanted to usher in a new Kingdom, a new way of living, and he invites us to join him in that…..even if that means turning our notions of success in this culture upside down.
+Jesus wasn’t worried about fitting in to His culture or about arriving as the valiant warrior king the Jews assumed would be their savior.
+He instead wanted to usher in a new Kingdom, a new way of living, and He invites us to join Him in that, even if that means turning our notions of success in this culture upside down.

 “To obey is better than sacrifice, and to listen is better than the fat of rams.”